Is Traya a Scam or a Science-Backed Brand?

 -

-Scientific Jargon: “Clinically proven peptide complex” sounds like a lab breakthrough but is often a cocktail of under-dosed actives.
+Jargon: “Clinically proven peptide complex” sounds scientific but is often marketing spin

 -